Data-Git-Hub/datafun-05-sql/README.md

 ## SQL Inquiries and Operations
 ---
-### Using Jupyter Notebook, create a narrative that explores and shows the following SQL operations.
+### Create a narrative that explores and shows the following SQL operations.

 - COUNT command
 - AVG command